Stuycs-K/p03-final-10f-elfakig-aribam/README.md

 ### Project Description:

+We creating the game Wordle against the user and server.

+#### Features:
-We creating the game Wordle  to test different starter words by using multiple clients connecting to one server.
-The goal is to see which player completes the game first, which will determine which starter word is better.
+Testing different starter words by creaing multiple clients to connecting to one server, then reaping those subservers to determine which of those starter words is better.

 ### Instructions: